Malice (1993) / Thriller-Mystery

 Cast: Alec Baldwin, Nicole Kidman, Bill Pullman, Bebe Neuwirth, George C. Scott

-Directed By Harold Becker
+Director: Harold Becker

-On the down side, Kidman is not terribly impressive in this role, and the cameo by George C. Scott is wasted, along with an ill-conceived scene with Anne Bancroft that is laughably bad.
-MALICE could also have used much more lighting, as every scene will have you squinting more than Eastwood's Man with No Name to see what's going on.
+On the down side, Kidman is not terribly impressive in this role, and the cameo by George C. Scott (Firestarter) is wasted, along with an ill-conceived scene with Anne Bancroft (Love Potion No. 9) that is laughably bad.
+Malice could also have used much more lighting, as every scene will have you squinting more than Eastwood's Man with No Name to see what's going on.

 The plot twists keep things entertaining but ultimately Malice is nothing more than an insignificant thriller that only flirts with being something more.